-To the chicken, add in grated ginger and garlic, shaoxing wine, soy sauce and toss together to combine.
-Cover with plastic wrap and marinate at least 1 hour or overnight in the fridge.
+To the chicken, add in grated ginger and garlic, Shaoxing wine, soy sauce, and toss together to combine.
+Cover with plastic wrap and marinate for at least 1 hour or overnight in the fridge.

-In a heavy bottom 5 quart pot, add in enough oil for frying (2.5” deep) and bring to 357F.
+In a heavy bottom 5 quart pot, add in enough oil for frying (2.5” deep) and bring to 375F.

 Add a generous amount of chicken into the flour and toss until thoroughly coated.
 Shake off the excess flour and place on a rimmed baking sheet before repeating with the rest.

 Carefully lower the chicken into the frying oil in batches and fry for 3-4 minutes.
-Toss around to insure no stickage.
+Toss around to ensure no sticking.

 Once golden brown, remove from the oil and place on a wire rack in a rimmed baking sheet to cool.
 Season with salt.

 For the sauce, in a small bowl whisk together cornstarch and vinegar until a slurry forms.
 Set aside.